amized/react-sequencer/README.md

 A few things to note about the behavior:

 * When your component is mounted the sequencer always starts on the first step whether playing or not.
-* When the sequencer finishes, it remains on the final step indefinately until it begins again.
+* When the sequencer finishes, it remains on the final step indefinately until it begins again (except if in loop mode).
-* If in loop mode, the sequencer jumps to the first step after it finishes.
+* If you specify a duration of `0ms`, it means that the step is run on next animation frame after the previous step.
+This guarantees that every state must be visited and rendered as the sequence plays through.

 #### `loop: Boolean`